Philodendron Birkin: Master Easy Maintenance Techniques

 Philodendron Birkin is a type of Philodendron that is a result of mutation.
 It decorates the room with white or creamy lines with dark green leaves.
 A thick, self-supporting stem loaded with closely grown leaves gives it a gorgeous look.

 Growth of this plant is moderate.
 This feature makes it the most suitable plant for smaller areas.
+It is from tropical plants.
 It grows vertically and does not need support.

 This is not a flowering plant.
 The main reason for growing this plant is its attractive leaves and stems.
-Its leaves have a dark green color with white or creamy yellow pinstripes.
+Its leaves have a dark green color with creamy yellow or white pinstripes.

 Toxicity